The climax. This is the moment your reader has been waiting for.

 The protagonist has been challenged throughout the story to face the life they lived before.
 They often aren’t able to identify their true desire until this moment of unavoidable confrontation occurs.

-Whatever the event is, it should force your characters to face both their internal and external dilemmas so they are required to make a decision on how they will now proceed with their life.
-This finalization of a character’s development is what brings a reader’s emotional investment and the overall impact of the theme to a satisfying landing.
+Whatever the event is, it should force your protagonist to face both their dilemma.
+This is what brings your reader’s emotional investment and the overall impact of the theme to a satisfying conclusion.

 Ask yourself, “What is the difficult choice my protagonist must make between what they want and what they need?”
-By exploring this question, you will discover that ‘character suggests plot’ – that it is less about the choice your protagonist makes, but about why they make this choice that provides your climactic moment with meaning.
+By exploring this question, you will discover that character suggests plot.
+It is less about the choice your protagonist makes, but about why they make this choice that provides your climactic moment with meaning.

 When you connect to the bittersweetness of your ending, you will tap into the emotional catharsis that makes your story universally relatable.

-For more guidance on creating a compelling climax, check out Story Day, my one-day workshop that will take you on a deep dive into creating a compelling narrative that leads your story to a powerful climatic conclusion
+For more guidance on creating a compelling climax, check out Story Day, my one-day workshop.
+I will take you on a deep dive into creating a compelling narrative that leads your story to a powerful climatic conclusion.